 Therefore, the impulse is given by,

 Therefore, the contribution to the impulse from the above diagram is given by,\\\ \hfsetfillcolor{gray!10} \hfsetbordercolor{black}

 Note that, similar to (\ref{sa}), this integral can also be recast in terms of {\bf MeijerG}.
-The massless limit of \eqref{4.33a} can be taken and it gives the following,
+The massless limit of \eqref{4.33a} can be taken, and it gives the following,

-\\ Finally, there will be 2PM diagrams coming from the bulk $\varphi^3$ interaction vertex .Belowe we will give the details of the contribution to the impulse coming these vertices. \\ \textbullet $\,\,$ First we consider the following Feynman diagram.
+\\ Finally, there will be 2PM diagrams coming from the bulk $\varphi^3$ interaction vertex .
+Below, we will give the details of the contribution to the impulse coming from these vertices. \\ \textbullet $\,\,$ First, we consider the following Feynman diagram.